Towards Efficient SDRTV-to-HDRTV by Learning from Image Formation: Experiments

 \subsection{Conversion from base network to 3D LUT}

-3D Look-Up Tables (3D LUTs) are widely used in practical applications to manipulate the style and tone of images, particularly in the movie production chain as part of the digital intermediate process.
-Besides, there are many software and tools available for editing images by modifying 3D LUTs.
-Therefore, constructing the SDRTV-to-HDRTV 3D LUT is of great value for practical applications.
-The previous work \cite{zeng2020learning} directly use 3D LUTs to build the photo retouching network.
-However, the 3D LUT network is not flexible for interpolation and modulation.
-To achieve image-adaptive functionality, multiple 3D LUTs need to be trained with a CNN weight predictor in \cite{zeng2020learning} .
-In contrast, the base network in our method can be directly converted into a 3D LUT.
-Concretely, we take a 3D lattice composed of SDRTV colors as input and obtain the corresponding HDRTV colors.
-Then, we can build the lookup table according to these paired data.
+3D LUTs are widely used in practical applications for image style and tone manipulation, especially in movie production, as part of the digital media process.
+There are many tools editing images by directly modifying 3D LUTs, thereby constructing available SDRTV-to-HDRTV 3D LUTs is of great value for practical applications.
+In this section, we show that the base network in our method can be converted into a SDRTV-to-HDRTV 3D LUT with acceptable performance loss.
+Concretely, we take a 3D lattice composed of SDRTV colors as the input to the network and obtain the corresponding HDRTV colors.
+We can then build a lookup table based on these paired data.
 When performing color transformation, we can use lookup and trilinear interpolation operations as \cite{zeng2020learning}.
-In Figure~\ref{lut_comparison}, we show that our base network can be converted to 3D LUTs with limited loss of accuracy.
-For a small size 3D LUT with 33 nodes (3DLUT\_s33), the conversion causes a little performance drop with 0.16dB.
-Moreover, there is little performance loss when converting the network to a large 3D LUT (3DLUT\_s64) with 64 nodes.
-In addition, our base network has only 5K parameters, so it is efficient for training.
-Note that the modulation is still can be performed on the base network to generate costumed 3D LUTs.
+As shown in Figure~\ref{Figure_LUT_ablation}, we present the results of two settings for converting our base network to 3D LUT.
+Conversion to a small 3D LUT with 33 nodes (i.e., 3DLUT\_s33) results in minimal performance drop (0.16dB), while a large 3D LUT with 64 nodes (i.e., 3DLUT\_s64) almost maintains performance.
+This demonstrates the flexibility of our base network to be converted an available SDRTV-to-HDRTV 3D LUT.
+Furthermore, our base network' efficiency (with only 5k parameters) allows for efficient training, and it allows modulation according to the condition network to generate customized 3D LUTs.